Appetizers & SnacksLunch & Dinner

 Step 6

 Dip each piece of chicken in the egg, then coat it with the almond meal.
-Place on the prepared baking sheet and bake for 25-30 minutes, until the topping is golden and the internal temperature reaches 165ºF.
+Place on the prepared baking sheet and bake for 25-30 minutes, until the topping is golden and the internal temperature reaches 165ºF (74ºC).

-Tip: Use a digital kitchen thermometer to accurately check the temperature of the chicken to avoid under- or overcooking it!
+Tip: Use a digital kitchen thermometer to accurately measure the chicken’s temperature and avoid under- or overcooking it!
+Unlike steak, chicken can only be safely cooked until it is “well done,” with no pink in the middle.

 pesto chicken roll-ups uncooked on a baking sheet